RufusWhelan/MinerGamr/Theory/PROJECT_DOCUMENTATION.md

 ### __Functional Requirements__
 * User can move their character around in 3 dimensional space.
 * User can move the camera around the character.
-* User can throw an explosive that can be detonated to explode objects, enemies or to propel the character into the air
+* User can throw an explosive that can be detonated to explode objects, enemies or to propel the character into the air.
 * User can dash forwards on ground or in the air, giving the player a sudden burst of speed.
 * system can simulate basic enemies that can attack the player and that the player can destroy.
 * User can die if their hp reaches zero.